Cosmian/kms/documentation/docs/authentication.md

 - a TLS client certificate and the server will extract the username from the certificate's subject common name (CN)
-- or a JWT access token and the server extracts the username from the token's subject (sub) claim
+- or using native TLS combined with [Open ID-compliant](https://openid.net/) JWT access tokens or TLS client certificates.
+The server extracts from the JWT token the username from the token's subject (sub) claim
 - an API token passed in the `Authorization` header configured both at the client and server side (the user being `default-username`)